 - Balsamic vinegar

-- Parmesan cheese (optional garnish)
+- Plant-based Parmesan-style cheese (optional garnish)

 Disclosure: This post may contain affiliate links to products and foods I use in my kitchen.
 This means that at no additional cost to you, I will earn a commission if you click through and make a purchase.
 To view my entire storefront of recommended kitchen tools and equipment, check out my shop on Amazon.